Disclaimer: Spinn Cafe aims to provide you the most up-to-date information, but you are still suggested to google for more information.

-DO NOT MENTION Tibet in your application, it will NOT jeopardize your trip in Tibet.
+DO NOT MENTION Tibet in your application, it will jeopardize your trip in Tibet.
 It's also DEFINITELY legal to enter Tibet even if you didn't mention "Tibet" in your visa application.

 The "itinerary" part on the Chinese visa application form is for reference only.
 Even if you didn't mention Tibet in the form, you can still come to Tibet.
 I suggest you to write something simple, like "Spending 2 weeks in Kunming (Yunnan), 2 weeks in Lijiang (Yunnan)".

 However, if you mention "Tibet" in your visa application form, your visa will probably be denied by the Chinese embassy.